 Insecurity usually comes from a sense of inadequacy and low self-worth.

-A person who has a healthy and harmonious relation with their own selves, don’t feel insecure if someone gets ahead of them.
+A person who has a healthy and harmonious relationship with their own selves, don’t feel insecure if someone gets ahead of them.
 They value themselves while also respecting the other person’s abilities and efforts.

 Their sense of self-worth does not get threatened by someone else’s growth.